Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 11. Expanded Cashless Payment Mandates

-More public services, transportation systems, and government fees will shift toward cashless-only payment options.
+More public services, transportation systems, and government fees will move toward cashless-only payments.

 Who it affects: Residents, tourists